 Meaning & History

-This name was borne by a 6th-century Byzantine emperor.
+From the Roman name Mauritius, a derivative of MAURUS.
+Saint Maurice was a 3rd-century Roman soldier from Egypt.
+He and the other Christians in his legion were supposedly massacred on the orders of Emperor Maximian for refusing to worship Roman gods.
+Thus, he is the patron saint of infantry soldiers.This name was borne by a 6th-century Byzantine emperor.
 Another notable bearer was Maurice of Nassau (called Maurits in Dutch), a 17th-century prince of Orange who helped establish the Dutch Republic.
-The name has been used in England since the Norman conquest, usually in the spelling Morris or Moris.
+The name has been used in England since the Norman Conquest, usually in the spelling Morris or Moris.

 Depiction of Saint Maurice from a shrine in Saint-Maurice, Switzerland ©

 People think this name is